Prelude for Orchestra (Walton)

+The Prelude for orchestra is an orchestral piece by William Walton.

-William Walton received a commission for an original composition from Granada Television in June 1961.
+Walton received a commission for an original composition from Granada Television in June 1961.
 Walton delivered the work in August 1962 as Granada Prelude, Call Signs and End Music.

-The music was never used by Granada.
-Granada turned the piece over to Gilbert Vinter to convert the prelude into a march for symphonic wind band.
-In Vinter's arrangement it was recorded and transmitted at the beginning of each day's broadcast from 1965 until September 1973.
+However, the music was never used by Granada.
+The company turned the piece over to Gilbert Vinter to convert the prelude into a march for symphonic wind band.
+With Vinter's arrangement, it was transmitted at the beginning of each day's broadcast from 1965 until September 1973.

 The work features stretches of piano or pianissimo scoring allowing announcements to be superimposed.
-Walton also includes a "big tune" similar to ones found in Crown Imperial, Orb and Sceptre, and the Spitfire Prelude.
+Walton also included a "big tune", similar to ones found in Crown Imperial, Orb and Sceptre, and the Spitfire Prelude.

 Music sections and duration

 The following information is according to Oxford University Press: